• Skip to primary navigation

 1.1K Shares

-This creamy beet greens smoothie only uses 5 easy to find ingredients and is sweetened naturally with tropical banana and mango flavors with 5 grams of protein and just 250 calories.
+This creamy beet greens smoothie only uses 5 easy to find ingredients and is sweetened naturally with tropical banana and mango flavors for a naturally delicious drink.

 With a surplus of beets lately and a post on beet hummus earlier this week, its only natural that I had to use those beet greens somehow.
 We’re swimming in beets round here!
 So a beet greens smoothie it is.